babashka/babashka.curl/README.md

 ### Debugging requests

-Providing `:debug true` will provide extra debugging information along with the response.
+Set`:debug` to `true` to get debugging information along with the response.
 The `:command` contains the command that was executed to obtain the response.
 The `:options` value contains options that were used to construct the command.
 Note that all of these values are for debugging only and contain implementation details that may change in the future.

 ``` clojure
 (def resp (curl/head "https://postman-echo.com/head" {:debug true}))